Since their inception real estate investment trusts (REIT) have been reserved for people who have a lot of assets to manage.

 - 90-Day Guarantee: One thing that sets this company apart is that they offer a 90-day money back There are conditions attached, naturally, but you can get your full investment back if you feel you’re not satisfied during this period.

 - Easy access to commercial real estate investment: For the person on the street to have access to a commercial investment is rare.
 These cost millions of dollars and are out of reach for most people.
-Crowdfunding, as it is done here, makes access possible without loads of cash.
+Crowdfunding real estate, as it is done here, makes access possible without loads of cash.

 - It’s a passive income: You don’t have to know the first thing about property management.
 All you do is to invest, and then leave the management to the professionals.
 No late night calls to sort out a flickering light bulb or harassing a contractor to finish the project on time.